tater tats

 • Put up a big pot of heavily salted water to boil.
 Once it’s boiling, lower your potatoes into the pot.
 Boil for 5-10 minutes, depending upon the size of your potatoes.
 Remove them from the pot and allow them to rest until they’re cool enough to handle.

 • While your potatoes are cooling, prepare your oil: These are not the sort of slow infused oils that have a long shelf life.
 They’re designed to be used when you make them.
 Into a small skillet or saucepan, pour the amount of oil you’ll need to cover the bottom of your roasting pan generously.
 Then add an extra glug.
 Add your flavoring of choice.
-Good choices are garlic, herbs, or citrus peels.
+Good choices are garlic, herbs, citrus peels, or a combination.
 Heat the oil gently and let it cook for 5-10 minutes to absorb the flavor of your addition.
 Don’t let the oil reach smoking point.
 After the allotted time, strain the oil.
 It’s now ready to use.

 • When your potatoes are cool, slice them in half lengthwise.
 Carefully arrange an herb sprig on the cut side of each half.